Dtecsoftwaresolutionsltd/.github/profile/README.md

 ### About D-Tec

 D-Tec, founded by visionary technocrats, transforms creative ideas into innovative solutions.
 Committed to customer satisfaction, we excel in E-Governance, CRM, Data Analysis, MIS, Customer Care, Web & Mobile App Development, and E-commerce.
-Our mission: Building a better tomorrow through standardized technology and collaboration.

 ## Services